ahwayakchih/nobbic/docs/Compatibility.markdown

 ## Databases

-Project was tested and is known to work with following database images from docker.io:
+Project was tested and is known to work with following database images from docker.io (assume official repo unless specified otherwise):

 ### postgres (PostgreSQL)